Will Mortgage Rates Rise in 2026? What Homebuyers and Homeowners Need to Know

 Focus on what you can afford now.
 If rates drop later, you can refinance.
 Trying to time the market perfectly is tough—even for experts.

-Final Thoughts: Will Mortgage Rates Rise or Correct in 2025?
+Final Thoughts: Will Mortgage Rates Rise or Correct in 2026?

-We’re not expecting mortgage rates to skyrocket or crash in 2025.
+We’re not expecting mortgage rates to skyrocket or crash in 2026.
 The most likely scenario is a slow and steady correction, dipping into the mid-5% to low-6% range.
 A return to ultra-low rates is unlikely unless the economy takes a significant hit.
+Whether buying, refinancing or just monitoring the market, understanding how rates work and what drives them will help you make more brilliant financial moves.

 Connect with a licensed loan officer at Gustan Cho Associates to explore your best options for buying, refinancing, or planning ahead.
 Contact us at 800-900-8569 or text us for a faster response.
 Or email us at gcho@gustancho.com for a free analysis of how much you can save by refinancing.
-We are a California direct lender with no overlays.
+We are a California lender with no overlays.